J&J says won't enforce AIDS drug patent in Africa

-LONDON Generic manufacturers are to be given a free rein to make cheap copies of Johnson & Johnson's (JNJ.N) HIV/AIDS drug Prezista for sale in Africa and other poor countries.
+LONDON, Nov 29 Generic manufacturers are to be given a free rein to make cheap copies of Johnson & Johnson's HIV/AIDS drug Prezista for sale in Africa and other poor countries.

 U.S. healthcare group J&J said on Thursday it would not enforce patents, provided generic firms made high-quality versions of the drug - known generically as darunavir - for sub-Saharan Africa and Least Developed Countries.